agmcfarland/GeneGrouper/README.md

 **Outputs**

-1. A database of the genomes to be searched needs to be built once
+1. A database of the genomes to be searched (this step is run only once.
+Afterwards you can run as many searches as you want!)
-2. Afterwards, each individual search for a gene of interest will return a new folder containing all gene clusters and their groupings
+2. For each individual search, a new folder will be outputted containing all gene clusters and their groupings

 **Visualizations and data**